1,000+ Opportunities

 Identify/apply for funding & grants The Terrapin Fund is a philanthropic fund that invests in UMD-affiliated early stage startups.
 If your venture is an early stage startup and affiliated with UMD, your startup may be eligible to receive funding from the Terrapin Fund.

-Based on current listing details, eligibility includes: University of Maryland students, faculty, and alumni with innovative business ideas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: University of Maryland students, faculty, and alumni with innovative business ideas.
+Confirm the full requirements in the official notice before applying.